 Defensive driving is important because it keeps people safe and reduces the number of people that get injured and killed on the roads.

-Here are seven reasons every driver should learn defensive driving.
+Here are seven defensive driving techniques every driver should learn.

 1. Defensive Drivers Have Less Traffic Accidents

 First and foremost: the more drivers who learn defensive driving techniques, the fewer traffic accidents there will be and the less danger there will be on the roads.
 Most traffic accidents are caused by human error; usually either distracted driving or driving too fast.
 Many of these often tragic accidents could be prevented if more drivers drove defensively.

 2. Defensive Driving Keeps Your Loved Ones Safe